ethpandaops/ethereum-package/README.md

 # Disable peer scoring to prevent nodes impacted by faults from being permanently ejected from the network
 # Default to false
 disable_peer_scoring: false

-# A list of locators for grafana dashboards to be loaded be the grafana service
-grafana_additional_dashboards: []

 # Whether the environment should be persistent; this is WIP and is slowly being rolled out accross services
 # Note this requires Kurtosis greater than 0.85.49 to work